 There are many types of orders available to the Court in Children proceedings.
 The Courts must however have regard to the "no order principle" set out in the Children Act 1989 and will not impose an order unless it considers that doing so would be better for the child than making no order at all.

-Our family lawyers are highly experienced in advising parents and acting on their behalf in relation to all legal matters concerning children.
-We will spend time understanding your goals and priorities so that we can achieve the best outcome for you and your family.
+Our family law solicitors are highly experienced in advising parents and acting on their behalf in relation to all legal matters concerning children.
+Our child custody solicitors will spend time understanding your goals and priorities, so that we can achieve the best outcome for you and your family.

 Make An Enquiry